 Abezethibou Faces Moses

-According to the story, initially, the Pharaoh was willing to grant Moses’s request.
+According to the story, the Pharaoh initially agreed to grant Moses’s request.
 But Abezethibou hissed in his royal ears: “Why yield to slaves?”

 You may also enjoy: